 Lack of commitment / Ambiguity

-Commitment to a plan then leads to responsibility to deliver that plan.
-This means maintaining high standards throughout the whole team, and yet more conflict: holding team members to account if they miss targets, ignore work, or get distracted by other goals.
+Commitment to a plan then leads to responsibility to deliver it.
+This means maintaining high standards throughout the team, and leads to other necessary conflicts: holding team members to account if they miss targets, ignore work, or get distracted by other goals.

 Avoidance of accountability / Low standards

 People may be members of many teams, while also attending to their personal ambitions.
-One of these teams must come first.
-If you’re on the leadership team, this your first team.
-Maintaining trust and confidentiality in this team is paramount because it’s how a company succeeds.
-It’s important that your team can expect you to work towards the collective goal, that conflict will be handled with discretion, and that the whole team can get on your case if you don’t perform.
+One team always comes first.
+If you’re on the leadership team, that’s your first team.
+Maintaining trust and confidentiality in your first team is paramount because it’s how a company succeeds.
+It’s important that you work towards the collective goal, that conflict will be handled with discretion, and that the team can call you out if you don’t perform.

 While it’s easier to let people pursue individual, ego-led projects than holding them to account when they fail to deliver collective goals, it’s the wrong thing to do.
 You accept such attitudes at your peril.